eclab/grains/README.md

 Status: Working

+## Oration 2

+A variation of Oration which uses an older version of Talkie, and so can vary pitch and speed independently.
+It's also a bit louder: but the sound quality is iffy.
+Let me know which one you like better.

+Status: Working

 ## Lattice

 A clone of Mutable Instruments GRIDS.
 This is essentially a "TOPOGRAF Light".
 It does the same thing but, due to limitations in GRAINS's interface, it has to simplify the parameters.
 There are different configurations provided for doing so.